lingfromSh/chameleon/README.md

 Chameleon is a high performance media storage server

+## Components

+- server - as a user interface to manage their media
+- processer - as a powerful video/audio processing microservice

 ## Dependencies

-- ffmepg - a powerful video/audio processing toolkit
-- imaginary - a simple and fast image processing lib/server
+- ffmpeg
+- minio
+- mongodb

 ## Aims